WordPress: How to Modify Permalinks

 WordPress permalinks consist of a base (same throughout your entire WordPress website) and a suffix (unique for each page).
 You can modify permalink suffixes from inside of the WordPress Dashboard.
 Modifying your website's base permalink will require you to make manual modifications inside of your website's database.

 - Want us to modify your base permalink for you?
-Contact us at 877-472-4399 to have our iPage Professional Services make the changes for a small fee.
+Contact us via chat to have our iPage Professional Services make the changes for a small fee.

 |Permalink 'Base'||Permalink 'Suffix'|

 Important: You will need to update your base permalink if you plan on changing your domain pointers and file directory structure (for example, changing 'http://www.your-domain.com/subdirectory' into just 'http://www.your-domain.com/').

 - Go to Settings.